doctorgabi/SQL_Language_Capstone/README.md

 ## Project Requirements

-  * Simple feature set
+  * List of Japanese characters and readings with English translations and JLPT data.
-  * CRUD
+  * CRUD - In particular, a word can be updated to have the status 'know' or 'review'.

 ## Feature List:

-   * I can enter what I have studied and whether I need to review it.
+   * I can enter what I have studied and whether I know it or need to review it.
-   * I can query for which categories I am strongest at
+   * I can query for which categories I am strongest at.
-   * I can look at the full list of words to study in a given category
+   * I can look at the full list of words to study in a given category.
-   * I can get a report of my percent progress through a category
+   * I can quiz myself and update my progress when I get the answer right.

 ## Interesting Query:

-Figuring out which
+   * I can get a report of my percent progress through a category.

 ## Data Source: